[Reader-list] Operation Strangelove:Show your dissent. Show the movie.

 > >

-> >Now, more than ever, its critical that we raise our
+> >Now, more than ever, it’s critical that we raise our

 > >voices above the din and keep our message focused.